Poland, Hungary scold Macron after his warning on values

 Macron and the eastern states are at odds on a number of major issues currently under discussion in the EU.

-The French president has criticized them for not accepting refugees and is a vocal opponent of so-called "social dumping", in which companies employ cheaper labor, often from eastern countries, or move production to lower-wage countries.
+The French president has criticised them for not accepting refugees and is a vocal opponent of so-called "social dumping", in which companies employ cheaper labour, often from eastern countries, or move production to lower-wage countries.

 (Additional reporting by Noah Barkin, writing by Gabriela Baczynska; Editing by Noah Barkin)